Heads up Foodies… Taste of Auckland is here!

 Restaurants at Taste

-There are 12 restaurants featured this year, with four making a comeback: Baduzzi and Farina (both Italian), Paris Butter (French bistro), The Vodka Room (Russian-inspired).
+There are 12 restaurants featured this year.
+Four of them are making a comeback: Baduzzi and Farina (Italian), Paris Butter (French), The Vodka Room (Russian-inspired).

 Plus there are 8 new featured restaurants (very exciting), including: Culprit.
 (Modern Kiwi yum cha), Gerome (Greek-inspired), Little Bird Organics (Plant-based), Low Brow.
-(Contemporary fast/good food), Miann (Desserts), The Shucker Brothers (Seafood), The Smoko Room at The Sawmill Brewery (Meats) and Xoong (North-East Asian).
-Check out the restaurant menus here
+(Contemporary fast/good food).
+Miann (Desserts).
+The Shucker Brothers (Seafood).
+The Smoko Room at The Sawmill Brewery (Meats).
+Xoong (North-East Asian).
+Check out the restaurant menus here.

-From the 12 featured restaurants, I tried the following over three sessions:
+From the 12 featured restaurants, below are the dishes I tried:

 Baduzzi

-Baduzzi is back this year serving ‘Food of the People’ – pasta, crayfish and the most divine handmade meatballs… which I highly recommend trying!
-Read more about Baduzzi here
+Baduzzi is back this year serving ‘Food of the People’.
+They offer pasta, crayfish, and the most divine handmade meatballs.
+I highly recommend trying them!
+Read more about Baduzzi here.

 Highlight of the night was Baduzzi’s Icon Dish: Wood-fired Karitane crayfish with Burro Provencal = 26 crowns